I am a Humanist.

 I have been associated with liberal religion since about age eighteen, which is about eighty percent of my life.
 My mother spent some time as a foster child in a Unitarian minister’s home.
 As a result, my sister and I had early contact with the Unitarian philosophy.
 There was no Unitarian church or fellowship in the towns where I grew up but when I went to college I easily found a Unitarian church with a college-age group.
 As the Unitarian movement achieved a larger following, my parents finally helped found a Unitarian fellowship in their hometown.
 My sister was similarly inclined and became a UU later with her husband and family.
 My biological children started their religious education in the Oak Ridge Unitarian-Universalist Church, where I have been a member since 1965.
 We now have a small humanist discussion group there.

 Humanism came later in my life and is presently my main source of inspiration, study, and consideration.
 Most human activities are due to the necessities of staying alive, eating, procreating, child raising, etc. and are not necessarily governed by cerebral activity.
 They, however, can be augmented by thinking and other cognitive behavior.
-Love is a very human behavior and certainly not directly affected by thinking but, nevertheless, very important to the maintenance of our health and positive outlook on life.
+For example, love is a very human behavior and certainly not directly guided by thinking, but is nevertheless, very important to the maintenance of our health and positive outlook on life.
 Love is as important to humanists as it is to any other human endeavor or activity.

 My concern is for the betterment and improvement of the health, freedom, and spirit of mankind as well as the need for improved living conditions and alternative energy sources, and protection of the only planet we know.
 I believe that humanity must become more rational and reject the damaging aspects of the superstitions and religions it has created.
 Humanism can help the world become more rational.
-I think that our main concerns should be the improvement of mankind closely coupled with protection of the environment, without which we cannot survive.
-Our current major concern is climate change or global warming due to human activity which if not controlled has the possibility of making the earth inhabitable to humans.
+I think that our main concerns should be the improvement of mankind closely coupled with protection of the environment—such as from threats like climate change—without which we cannot survive.